 - Education.
-IAU requires either evidence of an earned high school diploma, General Educational Development (GED) tests, ability-to-benefit exam (ATB),,or the successful completion of a degree program.
+IAU requires either evidence of an earned high school diploma, General Educational Development (GED) test, ability-to-benefit exam (ATB), or the successful completion of a degree program.
 The degree must be earned at an appropriately accredited institution or foreign equivalent.
-Exceptions may be made on a case-by-case basis.

-- Professional Experience.
-IAU recommends 1

-year of full-time professional experience, in any

-organization, including, but not limited to,

-private, public, for-profit, non-profit, start-ups, or

-established corporate organizations.

-- Information Technology.
-Possess computer and internet skills sufficient to effectively participate in IAU's pedagogical model and conduct research at the undergraduate level.

-- Maximum Total Credit Awarded is 90 units:

-Transfer Credit (TRC): 90 units

-Standardized Exam Credit (SEC): 90 units
+Exceptions may be made on a case-by-case basis. - Information Technology.
+Possess computer and internet skills sufficient to effectively participate in IAU's pedagogical model and conduct research at the undergraduate level. - Maximum Total Credit Awarded is 90 units: Transfer Credit (TRC): 90 units Standardized Exam Credit (SEC): 90 units